Editorial Guide

 - "Marine oil" wording: confirm algae rather than fish, krill, or cod liver oil.

 Some products are suitable for vegetarians but still deserve a vegan review.
 "Plant-based" can be useful, but product-specific ingredient and capsule details are better.
+If a label uses unclear capsule or oil language, read What Makes a Supplement Vegan? before buying.

 Form and freshness